yquemener/quest_chest/README.md

 Chest whose content can only be taken from and that offers the same content to each player once.
-I wrote this because I made treasure hunting game.
-I wanted players to receive each a reward for finding the chest, not have a first-arrived-takes-all.
+I wrote this because I made a treasure hunting game.
+I wanted each player to receive a reward once for finding the chest, not have a first-arrived-takes-all.

 Players are only able to take from it, not put things in, a bit similar to the way bones work.